JangirSumit/Pro-JS-Tips/let-var-cont/README.md

 //10
 ```

-5. var variables can be found in windows objects.
+5. var variables can be found in window object. <br/>
 Same is not valid for let and const
 ```
 var x = 10;